Changhai996/home/README.md

 - 👋 Hi, I’m @Changhai996
 - 👀 I’m interested in virus
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning how to make me happy
-- 💞️ I’m looking to collaborate on archaea virus taxonnomy
+- 💞️ I’m looking to collaborate on how to live with me for a long time
 - 📫 How to reach me cduanab@connect.ust.hk

 <!---